Have you ever wondered if Sencha powder really kills cancer cells? Is the tea you are drinking a cancer-fighting tea?

 The above studies concluded consuming green tea as “tea” is safe while caution is needed when you take a supplement or supplement extract.
 It is important to clarify that the “extract” used in this study is not the same as the “supplement extract.”

 Why did the scientists extract Sencha tea for the research?
 Prof. Efferth answered, “We used extracts of the powder.
-The powder still contains a lot of compounds which are not pharmacologically active (e.g. cellulose or lignin) and the powder cannot be completely solved to be taken up by cells.
+The powder still contains a lot of compounds that are not pharmacologically active (e.g. cellulose or lignin) and the powder cannot be completely solved to be taken up by cells.
 Therefore, we use solvents to extract the pharmacologically active compounds (such as Catechin and others).”

 4) Green Tea’s pro-oxidant effect

-The next research was to measure ROS, “Reactive Oxygen Species” that caused by Sencha tea.
+The next research was to measure ROS, “Reactive Oxygen Species” caused by Sencha tea.
 ROS is frequently used as a synonym for free radicals.

 Wait.
 Green tea is supposed to be “antioxidants”—neutralizing free radicals, not creating them!

 That is true.
 And here’s our educational moment: “Green tea polyphenols harbor both antioxidant and pro-oxidant effects in cancer prevention,” as the research stated on page 11.

 “Antioxidants” is a familiar term for a healthy diet.
 Thus, “pro-oxidants” are a bad guy.
 I was so confused by the term “potent pro-oxidants.”
 Why can “pro-oxidants” be “potent”?